TheProdigyLeague/NYSE_ABC/LEGALESE.md

   We collect information about your activity in our services, which we use as a weapon with Like/Subscribe/Share-only algorithms, (Don't you dare dislike) and recommendations of our corporate sponsors on YouTube, so video's you might like can create echo chambers, cults, and other interesting internet of things!
 But, the activity information we collect may include:

-* Terms you search for security purposes.
+* Terms you search, for security purposes.
-* Videos you watch for security purposes.
+* Videos you watch, for security purposes.
 * Views, shadow bans, and interactions with other internet users, internet content and legal corporate ads (For security purposes.)
 * Voice and audio information (Fat people can't type.)
 * Purchase activity for crypto mining.